Mc-Cheater/Portfolio/README.md

   So if you retrieve the weights of this layer they should somehow encode the features in a way that will allow a discrimination, these weight will then represent the features on the vectorial space after the training.

+  #### Clustering and similarity
+  During this section i will briefly present the principles behind the clustering algorithms present on the figure Clustering algorithm and similarity.
+  Then i will present Hashian and Liu Hypergraphs modelisation proposal for capturing similarity between features of a qualitatif dataset based on frequency.
+  #### DeepWalk, Node2Vec and Random Walks
+  During this section i will present the way i implemented Node2vec and Deep Walk for hypergraphs embedding purposes.
+  #### Results
+  I will present the result on 2 real datasets.
+A dataset of AliBaba clients who tries to identify wich incentives (ticket reduction, Proximity of stores) affect customer fidelity.
+  A dataset of patients diagnosed with laro-pharynx cancer who tries to identify the common traits of these patients.

 </details>